Shannon Diversity Index Calculator

 Ecology sampling table with quadrat frame, sorted specimens, and abstract abundance chart for diversity analysis.

-Use consistent species counts from comparable samples before interpreting richness, evenness, or effective species.
+Use consistent species counts from comparable Shannon diversity samples before interpreting H′, effective species, or evenness.

-This calculator accepts abundance counts for species, operational taxonomic units, land-cover classes, or any comparable category.
-It reports the raw natural-log Shannon index, the effective number of species, Pielou evenness, proportions, and each species contribution term so you can audit the calculation instead of seeing only one number.
+This Shannon diversity calculator accepts species counts, operational taxonomic units, habitat classes, or any other comparable abundance categories.
+It reports the raw natural-log Shannon index, the effective number of species, Pielou evenness, each category proportion, and the individual contribution terms so you can see exactly which counts are pushing the result up or down.

-1. Enter counts for each species or category, separated by commas, spaces, semicolons, or new lines.
+1. Enter abundance counts for each species or category, separated by commas, spaces, semicolons, or new lines; the calculator treats every positive entry as one observed category in the Shannon diversity sum.

 pi = ni / N